hack3r3d/dracula/DESIGN.md

 }
 ```

-Then in the application, if you're building something like a disc golf scoring application and you want to track scores for each hole in a round, you would create multiple counters - one for each hole.
+In the application, if you're building something like a disc golf scoring application and you want to track scores for each hole in a round, you would create multiple counters - one for each hole, at least.
+If your disc golf application tracks shots per hole, you would create a new counter document for each shot recorded.

 The key piece of data to make this work is the collatorId and position.
 The collatorId is a UUID that the application creates and assigns to counter objects.
-The position is also created by the application.
+The position is auto-generated via a MongoDB trigger. is also created by the application.
 It must be a unique number for the provided collatorId.
-Position doesn't need to indicate sort or priority within the collection of counters, but it could, it depends on the application.
-The collatorId and position are the two key data points necessary to retrieve a specific counter from a collection.

 But even if you're creating only a simple single counter, your application must still provide a collatorId and position because it is how you will retrieve all counters.